 Made In Japan is the very first place to start your Deep Purple album collection unless you absolutely hate live albums.

 - the great Mark 2 studio albums In Rock and Machine Head

-- try a live album from Mark 3, Live In Paris or mark 4 On The Wings Of A Russian Foxbat.
+- or try another live album from Mark 3, Live In Paris or mark 4 On The Wings Of A Russian Foxbat.

 - You may also want to follow Ritchie Blackmore and try the band he formed after he left Deep Purple, Rainbow.

 But start with Made In Japan.
 Skip The Mule if you hate drum solos.
-You may even think Space Truckin’ goes on too long but if you like rock, I’m sure you’re going to love the rest.
+You may agree with me that Space Truckin’ goes on far too long but if you like rock, I’m sure you’re going to love the rest.

 Overall Rating For Deep Purple Made In Japan – 28/30